Effective Prime Uniqueness: Proof of Theorem and its Corollaries

 \item If the function satisfies condition b), then it is possible that the satisfaction could be due to either $\gamma = \sigma^{*}$ or $\gamma = \neg \sigma^{*}$; if this is the case, show (arbitrary) preference for $\gamma = \sigma^{*}$; if not, then the $\gamma$ that makes the condition satisfied is unambiguous.
 Now, for this $\gamma$, REDEFINE $\sigma^{*} := \gamma \wedge \forall \vec{y} (\theta_{s-1}(\vec{y}, \Phi_{s}(\vec{a})) \rightarrow \gamma (\vec{y}, \Phi_s(\vec{a})))$.
 And, with this new index $i^{*}$ and this new $\sigma^{*}$, return to the second step of the algorithm.

 (\textbf{COMMENT}: Why redefine $\sigma^{*}$ instead of just defining $\delta_s$ to be the conjunction of this new $\sigma^{*}$ and $(c_s = c_s)$?
 If $\delta_s$ were defined in this way, then the respective requirement would be satisfied; however, because this $\delta_s$ was not analyzed in the earlier steps of the algorithm, it is possible that, in adding this $\delta_s$, as opposed to the negation of the non-trivial part, an opportunity was missed to completely satisfy a higher priority requirement.
 Thus, the need to redefine $\sigma^{*}$ and restart the algorithm.
-Note that if no higher priority requirement meets one of the conditions of Step (6) in the next iteration, then in this next iteration the algorithm will exit at Stage (9), $\delta_s$ will be defined as suggested, and the respective requirement will be completely satisfied.)
+Note that if no higher priority requirement meets one of the conditions of Step (6) in the next iteration, then in this next iteration the algorithm we get past Step (3) since the new $\sigma^*$ is a stronger consistent clause than the old $\sigma^*$; we will exit at Step (9); $\delta_s$ will be defined as suggested, and the respective requirement will be completely satisfied.)

 \end{enumerate}

 Notice that for each successive loop through the algorithm, the index $i^{*}$ is strictly less than it was before, so the algorithm must terminate, and $\delta_s$ is well-defined.